La Cumbre Brewing Company, Albuquerque, NM

 Last week my wife and I took at trip to Albuquerque, New Mexico.
 We hung out with family and friends, visited some of our old stomping grounds, and hit up some breweries.
-Out of the handful of pubs we visited,
+Out of the handful of pubs we visited, La Cumbre Brewing was definitely the best experience, and it was an honor to meet and speak to Master Brewer/President Jeff Erway.

 First of all, Jeff doesn’t use domestic two-row for his base malt.
 Instead, he uses British and German malts, which he feels are a higher quality and produce a richer malt flavor and aroma.
 In addition, even though these base malts are a little higher in cost, he actually gets a better efficiency rate with them.
 And because some of these malts are considered to be “under-modified,” he has to utilize a step-mash process and occasionally needs to perform decoctions.
 All of La Cumbre’s beers are unfiltered, yet still crystal clear in the glass and are vegan-friendly due to his use of a clarifier called Biofine Clear (which is a derivative of sand).
 It would make other head brewers jealous to learn that La Cumbre Brewing is uninhibited by an accountant over-seeing the brewing process.
 Jeff has a “better to beg for forgiveness than ask for permission” attitude: when he brews, he creates the beers he wants, using ingredients he wants, then worries about the cost later.